The maximum offsets of binary neutron star mergers from host galaxies: Maximum offsets

 We illustrate these points in Figure \ref{fig:vel} with the results of a COMPAS rapid binary population synthesis simulation.
-The simulation used default settings \citep[see][]{COMPAS:2025}, including supernova remnant masses and kicks taken from the \citet{MandelMueller:2020} prescription.
+The simulation used default settings for version v3.22.06 \citep[see][]{COMPAS:2025}, including supernova remnant masses and kicks taken from the \citet{MandelMueller:2020} prescription.
 The simulation was carried out at solar metallicity.
 Only \acp{DNS} merging within 14 Gyr are shown.
-The larger blue dots indicate the ratio of the final systemic kick to the relative orbital velocity just before the second supernova; although this value can in principle reach $\approx 1.25$, it does not exceed 1 in any of our simulations.
+The larger blue dots indicate the ratio of the final systemic kick to the relative orbital velocity just before the second supernova.
+Although this value can in principle reach $\approx 1.25$, such extreme systemic kicks are rare, and the ratio does not exceed 1 for any of the 166 simulated merging \acp{DNS} plotted in Figure \ref{fig:vel}.
 The yellow and purple dots break this down into contributions from the \citet{Blaauw:1961} and asymmetric natal kicks associated with the second supernova, respectively.
 The red dots indicate that the contribution of the first supernova to the final systemic kick is generally small, with the exception of a few cases (mostly at lower systemic kicks, and typically connected to binaries that already have a short period prior to the first supernova, such as those experiencing double-core common-envelope events), justifying our focus on the second supernova.

 \textbf{2.
 The maximum delay time between this kick and the \ac{DNS} merger is also set by the orbital velocity of the binary before the second supernova.}

 The delay time $\tau_\mathrm{GW}$ due to gravitational-wave emission for a circular binary with separation $a$ and equal component masses $M$ is given by \citet{Peters:1964}: